DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture6.md

 ## Directional strategies
 Directional strategies seek to speculate on a directional change in the price of the asset, but at a lower upfront cost to the basic strategies of taking calls and puts, while still maintaining limited downside risk.
-- However, in lowering the upfront cost relative to taking calls and puts, these strategies sacrifi ce some upside potential, as we will see.
+- However, in lowering the upfront cost relative to taking calls and puts, these strategies sacrifice some upside potential, as we will see.

 > - asset needs to move a lot, a lot of fees associated with it
 > - sell an option slighting out of the stock to reduce fees